TheHive-Project/docs/docs/thehive/installation-and-configuration/configuration/file-storage.md

 # File storage configuration

-TheHive can be configured to connect to local Berkeley database or Cassandra database.
+TheHive can be configured to use local or distributed filesystems.

 !!!
 Example